Cost of a Bali Wedding

 The average cost for a wedding in 2019 in Bali is about $20.000

-Now you need to understand that this average price for a wedding in Bali doesn’t include airfares nor accommodation so this will increase the overall cost, but it will not be anywhere close to $33.000.
+Now you need to understand that this is an average cost for a wedding in Bali doesn’t include airfares nor accommodation so this will increase the overall amount but it will not be anywhere close to an extra $33.000.
 (Just think of what you could spend that money on)

 While getting married in Bali is cheap and you certainly get more bang for your buck.
 The total cost?
 Well that really depends on what style of wedding your envisioning, how many guests you’re inviting and where you choose to hold your ceremony and reception.

 In Bali you Pay for Quality